vlanx/homelab/README.md

 For that reason I decided to learn a bit about `nginx`, install, and configure it to sit in front of my Homelab's services and terminate TLS connections.
 It was rather easy, mostly because I didn't do incredibly complex stuff.
 Just configure it to listen on `443`, serve a specific domain, forward it inside.
 Only allow VPN or LAN clients, which was just 2 lines of configuration, plus another 2 to specify the certificate (more on that below).

-I also decided to install `fail2ban` alongside it to ban any bad actor IP.
-I don't expect much to be hitting my domains but still.
+I also decided to install `fail2ban` alongside it to ban any bad actor IP (http return codes 444/403).
+I don't expect much to be hitting my domains/address but still.
 It was also fun and easy to setup.

 # Certificates!